Bloodsport III

-Bloodsport III is a 1997 action film produced and directed by Alan Mehrez.
-It is the third film in the Bloodsport franchise.
-It was released direct-to-video in 1997 and starred Daniel Bernhardt for the second time as Alex Cardo.
+Bloodsport III is a 1997 martial arts sports action film directed and produced by Alan Mehrez, from a script written by James Williams.
+It is a direct sequel to Bloodsport II: The Next Kumite, and the third installment overall in the Bloodsport film series.
+The movie starred Daniel Bernhardt, reprising his role as Alex Cardo.
+It was released direct-to-video in 1997.